Number one cause of stress

 Dear Worried Already,

 - Time management = self-management.
 Make prioritized lists of tasks you need to accomplish during the day.
-Make these lists before you go to bed or just after you wake up.
+Prepare these lists before you go to bed or just after you wake up.

-- Find your happy space. try to create a calm, relaxing, and organized living environment.
-You can even build "quiet hours" into your schedule, when you don't take phone calls or visitors.
+- Find your happy space.
+Try to create a calm, relaxing, and organized living environment.
+You can even build "quiet hours" into your schedule when you don't take phone calls or visitors.
 If you live in a shared space like a residence hall, finding your happy place may be particularly challenging.

 - Eat a healthy, varied diet, which will load you up with energy and help you get your recommended nutrients, vitamins, and minerals.

-- Incorporate exercise into your daily routine.
-Exercise provides time to clear your head, and can help keep you fit.
-Regular exercisers also report more energy and improved concentration.
+- Incorporate physical activity into your daily routine.
+Exercise provides time to clear your head and stay physically fit.
+Those who are regularly physically active also report more energy and improved concentration.

-- Employ basic relaxation techniques, such as yoga, breathing exercises, meditation, tai chi, mindfulness, and/or simply being in nature.
+- Employ basic relaxation techniques, such as yoga, breathing exercises, meditation, tai chi, mindfulness, or simply being in nature.

 Remember Worried Already, whichever strategies or combinations of strategies you use, find the ones that help you feel a bit more calm and prepared to take on what lies ahead for you.
 Some offices or university counseling centers may even offer stress or time management courses; if not, check out your local community center to see what they offer.
 You may even consider speaking with your health care provider, or seeing a therapist who specializes in stress management.
-Remember, it is unlikely to totally eliminate stress from your life.
-However, properly managing stress can help you make the most out of every day.
+It’s unlikely that you can totally eliminate stress from your life, but properly managing stress can help you make the most out of every day.